YannKurzo/calculator/README.md

 ##### Compilation
 - To be able to compile, the following tools are necessary:
-  * a UNIX like environment (Linux / cygwin for Windows)
+  * a UNIX like environment (Linux / Cygwin for Windows / ...)
   * the "make" command
 - For the compilation, run the following commands:
   * `clone "https://github.com/YannKurzo/calculator.git"`